V. Sathyabama

 V. Sathyabama is an Indian politician and Former Member of Parliament elected from Tamil Nadu.
 She was elected to the 16th Lok Sabha from Tiruppur constituency as an Anna Dravida Munnetra Kazhagam candidate in the 2014 election.

+Sathyabhama on 27 November 27 joined Tamilaga Vettri Kazhagam (TVK) at the party office in Panaiyur near Chennai in the presence of Vijay.